-- Showcasing the different professions within an event agency.
+- Showcasing the different professions and competences required in the event industry.

 - Case studies: actively engaging students in figuring out the key principles by abstracting from the examples.
 This develops their skills in problem solving, data analysis, decision making in complex situations.